 The other issue you might run into with your taco appetizers is that tacos… well, tacos don’t stay put.
 If you happen to have a taco serving tray, use that, but otherwise I recommend holding the tacos in place with toothpicks.
 Specifically, the longer decorative toothpicks, because they’re just big enough to make them visible for any unsuspecting taco eater.
 (Trust me, you don’t want invisible taco toothpicks.
 It’s not safe.)

 Make sure not to overstuff these– remember, they’re MINI tacos!
-Take them to your next party, and enjoy!
+Serve them as tapas at your next party, along with a some shrimp cocktail, cajun shrimp and grits appetizers, and some crab fries, and enjoy!

 Note: Traditional Spanish Tapas usually include a fairly specific set of classic Spanish small plates.
 Recently, the term has come to include more non-traditional small plates as well.
 (These tacos ARE NOT traditional Spanish tapas.)